TrevorStubbs/learning-journal/401-dotnet/Reading/read-08.md

     void Reset();
 }
 ```
-- IEnumeratable
+- IEnumerable
-    - Cellections do not usually implement enumerators: instead, they provide enumerators via `IEnumbeabvle`
+    - Collections do not usually implement enumerators: instead, they provide enumerators via `IEnumerable`

-- Methods rarely call on enumeators dirctly cause `foreach` does it for you.
+- Methods rarely call on enumerators directly cause `foreach` does it for you.

-- Genteric
+- Generic
     - `IEnumbeable<T>` and `IEnumerator<T>`

-## Implementing the Enumberation Interfaces
+## Implementing the Enumeration Interfaces
 - Support the `foreach` statement
-- to interoperate with anything expecting a standard collection
+- to interoperable with anything expecting a standard collection
-- To meet the rquierments of a more sophisticated collection interface
+- To meet the requirements of a more sophisticated collection interface
 - to support collection initializers

 ### ICollection and IList Interfaces
-- Enumeartion allows for forward-only iteration over a collection
+- Enumeration allows for forward-only iteration over a collection
     - does not provide info about the collections size
 - use `ICollection` `IList` and `IDictionary`
-- `IEnumberable<T>` - Provides minimum functionalrity (enumeration only)
+- `IEnumerable<T>` - Provides minimum functionality (enumeration only)
-- `ICollection<T>` - Provideds medium functionallty
+- `ICollection<T>` - Provides medium functionality
 - `IList<T>`/`IDictionary<K,V>` - provide maximum functionality

 - `ICollection<T>`